Sample Poultry Farming Business Plan Template

 You want to know how much you’ll need to raise your birds before they start bringing in returns.

-It’s foolish to start with 1000 birds if all your resources could handle is 500 birds.
+It isn’t meant to start with 1000 birds if all your resources can handle is 500 birds.

-• Do you intend to start your poultry farm at your backyard or on a plot/acre of land?
+• Do you intend to start your poultry farm in your backyard or on a plot/acre?

-• Is there steady electricity or you may need some locally devised lamps for your broilers who may need light all night (to be discussed later) and for your layers who need light just a few hours?
+• Is there steady electricity, or you may need locally devised lamps for your broilers, who may need light all night (to be discussed later), and for your layers, who need light for just a few hours?

-• Is there a good source of water near you or you’ll need a well?
+• Is there a good water source near you, or you’ll need a well?

-• Do you need labor and how many of them (Actually one or two people should be able to take care of 1000 birds) and what is the labor cost like in your locality?
+• Do you need labor, and how many of them (Actually, one or two people should be able to care for 1000 birds)?
+What is the labor cost like in your locality?

-After analyzing all these, then you’ll move to the main expense; poultry feeds.
+After analyzing all these, you’ll move to the main expense: poultry feeds.

-Poultry feeds are where the real expenses lie so let’s take some time to talk about feeding your chickens, the kinds of feeds you need at a given time and then the estimated quantity in the section below.
+Poultry feeds are where the actual expenses lie, so let’s take some time to talk about feeding your chickens, the kinds of feeds you need at a given time, and then the estimated quantity in the section below.

 Broilers and Layers Feeds & Their Feeding Methods